Surf Puerto Rico

 About Surfing in Puerto Rico

-Puerto Rico is a US Nation located on a Caribbean Island, just next to Dominican Republic.
-It is famous for its beautiful landscape, mountains, rainforests, and waterfalls.
-Moreover, it is a very popular holiday destination, with great beaches, kicking nightlife, restaurants, and casinos.
+Puerto Rico is a U.S. Nation located on a Caribbean Island just next to the Dominican RepublicIt is famous for its beautiful landscape, mountains, rainforests, and waterfalls.
+Moreover, it is a trendy holiday destination with great beaches, kicking nightlife, restaurants, and casinos.

 As for the surf in Puerto Rico, it is absolutely spectacular.
 Since its coastline is exposed to the North Atlantic swells, the waves here are very consistent.
-Moreover, it offers breaks of all kinds, from reef breaks, to points, and beach breaks.
+Moreover, it offers breaks of all kinds, from reef breaks to points and beach breaks.

 Surfing in Puerto Rico